jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 	- cities: Amsterdam, Paris, London, Berlin
 	- format: csv
 - Airbnb listings data downloaded from opendatasoft, it contains ~490k unique listings from several dozen cities globally.
 Format: csv.
 [Download here.](https://public.opendatasoft.com/explore/dataset/airbnb-listings)
 - Weather data, daily mean temperature and daily rainfall from ecadu.eu.
 Format: txt.
-[Download here.](www.ecad.eu)
+[Download here.](https://www.ecad.eu)

 My usage of Inside Airbnb's data does not align perfectly with their mission, I can only say thank you and spread the word, check them out at [http://insideairbnb.com/](http://insideairbnb.com/)

 Total size of the source data is 5.8 GB, total number of records ~14.7 million.
 However, many of the records are duplicates.

+Use [get_original_data.ipynb](get_original_data.ipynb) to download the data.

 ## ETL pipeline